-Below is a gear profile I developed for an epicyclic engine - which I had wire cut EDM.
+Below is a gear profile I developed for a model Hypocycloid engine - which I had wire cut EDM.

 Basically a Module 2 gear profile with a 24T annulus and a 12T pinion.
-The resultant Ø48mm pitch circle of the annulus is therefore the stroke of the cylinder of the epicyclic engine.
+The resultant Ø48mm pitch circle of the annulus is therefore the stroke of the cylinder of the Hypocycloid engine.